samuelbennydito/project-coursera-3/README.md

 # Backgorund

 Explore millions of New York City yellow taxi cab trips available in a BigQuery public dataset.
-Create a machine learning model inside of BigQuery to predict the fare of the cab ride given your model inputs.
-Lastly evaluate the performance of your model and make predictions.
+Create a machine learning model inside of BigQuery to predict the fare of the cab ride given model inputs.
+Lastly evaluate the performance of model and make predictions.

 Objectives